50 years ago today, the internet was born in Room 3420

 At the time, this brief act of data transfer wasn’t anything like a shot heard round the world.
 Even Kline and Duvall didn’t appreciate the full significance of what they’d accomplished: “I don’t remember anything specifically memorable about that night, and I certainly didn’t realize that what we had done was anything special at the time,” says Kline.
 But their communications link was proof of the feasibility of the concepts that eventually enabled the distribution of virtually all the world’s information to anybody with a computer.

-Today, everything from our smartphones to our garage-door openers are nodes on the network that descended from the one Kline and Duvall tested that day.
+Today, everything from our smartphones to our garage door openers are nodes on the network that descended from the one Kline and Duvall tested that day.
 How they and others established the original rules for shuttling bytes around the world is a tale worth sharing—especially when they tell it themselves.

 “That better never happen again”

-Even back in 1969, many people had helped set the stage for Kline’s and Duvall’s breakthrough on the night of October 29–including UCLA professor Leonard Kleinrock, whom I spoke with along with Kline and Duvall as the 50th anniversary approached.
+Even back in 1969, many people had helped set the stage for Kline and Duvall’s breakthrough on the night of October 29–including UCLA professor Leonard Kleinrock, whom I spoke with along with Kline and Duvall as the 50th anniversary approached.
 Kleinrock, who is still at UCLA today, told me that ARPANET was, in a sense, a child of the Cold War.
 When the Soviet Union’s Sputnik 1 satellite blinked across U.S. skies in October 1957, it sent shockwaves through both the scientific community and political establishment.

-Sputnik’s launch “caught the United States with its pants down, and Eisenhower said, ‘That better never happen again,'” recounted Kleinrock when I spoke with him in Room 3420, which is now known as the Kleinrock Internet History Center.
-“So in January ’58, he formed the Advanced Research Projects Agency (ARPA) within the Department of Defense to support STEM–science, technology, engineering, and mathematics–in United States universities [and] research labs.”
+Sputnik’s launch “caught the United States with its pants down, and Eisenhower said, ‘That better never happen again,'” recounts Kleinrock when I spoke with him in Room 3420, which is now known as the Kleinrock Internet History Center.
+“So in January ’58, he formed the Advanced Research Projects Agency (ARPA) within the Department of Defense to support STEM—science, technology, engineering, and mathematics—in United States universities [and] research labs.”

 By the mid-1960s, ARPA had provided funding for large computers used by researchers in universities and think tanks around the country.
 The ARPA official in charge of the financing was Bob Taylor, the key figure in computing history who later ran Xerox’s PARC lab.
 At ARPA, he had become painfully aware that all those computers spoke different languages and couldn’t talk to each other.